pablodecm/paper-inferno/paper/paper.md

 for which it can be easily proven that
 $argmax_{\boldsymbol{\theta} \in \mathcal{\theta}} (\hat{\mathcal{L}}_A(
 \boldsymbol{\theta; \boldsymbol{\phi}})) = \boldsymbol{\theta}_s$ [@cowan2011asymptotic],
-so the maximum likelihood for the Asimov likelihood are the parameters used to generate the simulated dataset $G_s$.
-In Bayesian terms, if the prior over the parameters is flat $\boldsymbol{\theta}_s$ is also the maximum a posteriori (MAP) estimator.
+so the maximum likelihood estimator (MLE) for the Asimov likelihood are the parameters used to generate the simulated dataset $G_s$.
+In Bayesian terms, if the prior over the parameters is flat, then $\boldsymbol{\theta}_s$ is also the maximum a posteriori (MAP) estimator.
 By taking the negative logarithm and expanding in
 $\boldsymbol{\theta}$ around $\boldsymbol{\theta}_s$, we can obtain
 the Fisher information matrix [@fisher_1925] for the